The Beginning of the Baseri Clinic

 The Baseri Clinic 2.0

 In July of 2016 the new clinic was completed!
-Having raised close to $60,000 for its reconstruction & continued operation, CCF and its partners were able not only rebuild the clinic, but to do so better than ever before.
+Having raised close to $60,000 for its reconstruction & continued operation, CCF and its partners were able to not only rebuild the clinic, but to do so better than ever before.
 Built with the most earthquake resistant techniques available, and made to last, it will have additional room specifically for maternal health issues, an adjoining exam room, dispensary, office, birthing center, and community room, as well as three full time staff.
 Better yet, thanks to the hard work and dedication of CCF Board Member Sita Gurung, the Nepalese Government has agreed to pay for the majority of the salaries of these three health workers, with the hope that the success shown by this clinic will serve as a model to others in the area.